greggman/HappyFunTimes/docs/unity/multi-machine.md

 ## Passing Data from one Game to Another

-Looking at the `BirdScript.cs` code the sample above.
+Looking at the `Assets/HappyFunTimes/MoreSamples/multi-machine/Scripts/MultiMacineBirdScript.cs` code from the sample above.
 First we create a mesasge with the data we want to send between games.

     // Message to send when sending a player to another game